 - Capsaicin, a spicy phytochemical found in chili peppers that can (modestly) increase metabolic rate, function as an anti-inflammatory, and offer benefits for diabetes and certain cancers.

 - Antioxidants (like beta-carotene and vitamin E) that help clean up damage on the cellular level.

 - Fiber (aiding in digestion, satiety, and detoxification) from beans and brussels sprouts.

 - A side dish so good that you may decide to double up the portion and call it lunch.

 Of course, you don't need to eat this dish the way I do.
 (In a large bowl usually used for mixing while wearing yoga pants, in case you're wondering.)
 You could also try it alongside baked tofu or with tacos or (tortilla!) soup.

 Just beware that this side dish might just be too good to warrant any other competition.

-- 2 tbsp grapeseed oil (or oil of choice)
+- 2 tablespoon grapeseed oil or oil of choice

 - Zest and juice of ½ lime

 - Heat skillet over medium-high heat.
 Toss brussels sprouts with oil and salt and add to skillet.
 Cook until tender, 6-8 minutes.